hexrcs/MIMAviz/README.md

 ## Why Create MIMAviz?

 To help my fellow students at KIT like me, who are interested in seeing the MIMA simulation/visualization but don't want to run a Windows VM.
-Also to practice my JS skills as well as to try implementing GUI (web!) for the first time. ;)
+Also to practice my newbie JS skills as well as to try implementing GUI (HTML5 Canvas!) for the first time. ;)

 ## Project Status

-WIP
+Now you can download the latest working version for a spin!
+At the same time I'm still doing some polishing though as the code is quite ugly and convoluted right now.

+A TODO list of some planned add-on features:

+- [ ] Additional description for what each MIMA instruction does
+- [ ] English localization (currently only in German)
+- [ ] Pointer over button animation

 ## License